zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **homePageRelativeUrl**

-    Specifies the relative path to the home page of your service.
+    specifies the relative path to the home page of your service.
 The path should start with `/`.
     If your service has no home page, leave this parameter blank.

     **Examples:**